 Sixth Form students are our most mature and responsible students, they are role models for all other students.
-Our certificated leadership programme encourages and empowers students to demonstrate initiative and ownership, to feel confident and comfortable representing the student voice, to work closely with staff and to personify the JAS values at whole-school and sixth form events.
+Our leadership opportunities encourage and empower students to demonstrate initiative and ownership, to feel confident and comfortable representing the student voice, to work closely with staff and to personify the JAS values at whole-school and Sixth Form events.

-Leadership skills are fostered through a wide range of available roles and responsibilities.
-Students across Year 12 and Year 13 will be able to apply and campaign for leadership positions.
-Opportunities available, but are not limited to; create and lead clubs or societies, complete the Gold Duke of Edinburgh International Award, become a peer-counsellor, become a JAS prefect, and/or become Head Girl, Head Boy, Deputy Head Boy or Deputy Head Girl.
+Leadership skills are fostered through a wide range of roles and responsibilities.
+Students across Year 12 and Year 13 will be able to apply and interview for leadership positions.
+Opportunities available, but are not limited to; create and lead clubs or societies, complete the Gold Duke of Edinburgh International Award, become a peer coach or academic mentor, become a JAS prefect, and/or become Head student or Deputy Head student

 At JAS we offer the Duke of Edinburgh (DofE) International Award; Bronze Award in Year 10, Silver Award in Year 11 and Gold Award across Year 12 and Year 13.
 As part of the Gold Award, students are expected to complete community service, commit to learning a new skill, commit to regular physical recreation and complete a 5-day/4-night adventurous journey, which includes a project.
-The adventurous journey is likely to be an overseas residential which is a truly memorable experience for all students involved.
+The adventurous journey in 20222 is a trip to Vietnam, likely to be a truly memorable experience for all students involved.